Kidebazelno/YTListAutomator/README.md

 ## Description
+- The program creates a Youtube playlist by a list of URL
+- You can modify the get_url() method to fit in your application

+## Backgroud
 - In one of my course, my professor give us a PDF file containing all the recorded video on Youtube, and ask us to watch the video every week.
 - However, I find it annoying to open the PDF every time, also, I have to copy the PDF among different devices in order to watch Youtube video on all devices.
 - Therefore, I decide to write a program with selenium that stores all the URLs in the PDF to a Youtube playlist, so I can simply use Youtube app on all devices.